TheAssemblyArmada/Vanilla-Conquer/README.md

 We support wide variety of compilers and platforms to target.
 Vanilla Conquer is known to compile with recent enough gcc, MSVC, mingw-w64 or clang and known to run on Windows, Linux, macOS and BSDs.

+### Presets

+A [CMakePresets.json](CMakePresets.json) file is provided that contains presets for common build configurations and is used by our CI scripts to build the release builds.
+These presets require the [Ninja](https://ninja-build.org/) build tool to be available in the system PATH in order to be used.

+We also provide an example [CMakeUserPresets.json](resources/CMakeUserPresets.json.example) that can be copied to the root source directory and renamed.
+You can edit this file to create your own development presets that won't be included in git commits.
+A few example presets are provided which override the release presets to build a "debug" configuration.

+To build using a preset, add `--preset preset_name` to the CMake command line examples below.

 ### Windows

 #### Requirements